ebi-ait/hca-ebi-wrangler-central/docs/SOPs/Introduction/dataset_wrangling_SOP.md

 ## Background
 {: .no_toc }

-This SOP document aims to describe the process of wrangling datasets into ingest for submission to DCP2.0.
+This SOP document aims to describe the process of wrangling datasets into ingest for submission into the Data Portal.<br>
+Keep track of the wrangling process documentation using the [wrangling process diagram](https://github.com/ebi-ait/hca-ebi-wrangler-central/blob/master/docs/SOPs/Introduction/wrangling_process_diagram.md).

+We'll focus on submitting from a publication, but more alternatives are found [here](https://ebi-ait.github.io/hca-ebi-wrangler-central//SOPs/Introduction/submission_variations.html).

 ## Table of contents
 {: .no_toc .text-delta }